ShamSinha/ImageGenControlNet/Readme.md

 Some input depth images, such as 168x168 or 177x177, result in distorted outputs, sometimes even generating NSFW content.
 Additionally, a depth image with a resolution of 2668x2668 produces very noisy outputs.
-Therefore, we decided to resize all inputs to a standard size of 512x512.
+Therefore, decided to resize all inputs to a standard size of 512x512.

 Also normalized input depth image to (0,255)